 As I’m readying to turn in, a cyclist passes.
 The first person I’ve seen on the trail all day.
 We exchange pleasantries, your basic “Hi” “Hello” How are you?” before he carries on.

 I don’t think much of it.

 I refuse to roll out of bed until 11 a.m.
 Why bother getting up earlier?
 I’m in no hurry to go back down the mountain.
 I’m estimating it’ll take at least four hours to slowly, painstakingly drag Faith, mostly on my ass, to Canaan Valley.
-And then I have to throw her away.
-Which gravely upsets me.
+And then I have to throw her away, which upsets me.

-I guess I maintain a semblance of delusion about Faith to ward off loneliness.
-Sometimes, it’s like I almost forget Faith isn’t, really, there for me.
-And if I dwell on that fact – that’s she’s just a lump of steel, with no awareness, no conscious, no energy of her own.
+I like to personify Faith to ward off loneliness, similar to how a lone sailor names, and grow attached to, their boat.
+To the point where it can be odd to focus on the fact that Faith is really just a lump of steel, with no awareness, no conscious, no energy of her own.
 That she’s not even a SHE.
-She’s an “it” – for too long, it can unsettle me.
-But I don’t think there’s any harm in projecting my own energy onto her, so it’ll bounce back at me.
-Call it weird – call it crazy – but at the end of the day, I suppose it’s just another way to distract my mind from its inherent alone-ness, for me to find Faith within myself.
+She’s an “it.”
+But, hey, I don’t think there’s any harm in projecting my own energy onto her, so it’ll bounce back at me.
+Call it weird, call it crazy, but at the end of the day, I suppose it’s just another way to distract my mind from its inherent alone-ness, and for me to find Faith within myself.

 I can hardly afford to replace her, either.
-Another stroller will run me $200.
-And the time it’ll take to ship it means I have to squat at Canaan Valley SP for days.
-Not their lodge-too expensive.
-And not the nearby woods-lesson learned there.
-Which means I’ll have to shell out another $60-90 at their campground ($30 per night for a site)
+Another stroller will run me $200, and the time it’ll take to ship it here means I have to squat at Canaan Valley SP for days.
+Not at their lodge again-too expensive.
+And not in the nearby woods-lesson learned there.
+Which means my only viable option is to shell out another $60-90 for a 2-3 night stay at their official campground. ($30 per night for a site)

 I mean, what the heck?
 “Out for a run?”